 She presents today with 6 weeks of difficulty falling asleep and staying asleep, multiple anxious thoughts and worries about her health and the health of her baby, frequent tearfulness and feeling overwhelmed, poor appetite, poor concentration, and trouble completing her daily tasks, and she is "starting to feel hopeless, like things will never get better."
 She has 12 weeks of leave from her job as a nursing assistant and feels like she will never be able to return to work in 6 weeks.
 Her partner works as a teacher and they are feeling financially stressed.

-Family history is notable for untreated anxiety in her mother and bipolar illness treated with lithium in her maternal grandmother.
-She is married to her female partner, who is supportive but works long hours as a teacher and has a second job running an afterschool program.
+Family history is notable for untreated anxiety in her mother, bipolar illness treated with lithium in her maternal grandmother She is married to her female partner, who is supportive but works long hours as a teacher and has a second job running an afterschool program.
 She does not smoke cigarettes, drink alcohol, or use any drugs, including marijuana, which she only used in college.

-Case Part 1: Major Depressive Disorder Background:
+Case Part #1: Major depressive disorder

+Background

 The provider asks about her symptoms of insomnia, poor concentration, low appetite, low motivation, and anxious thoughts, all of which she expands on in detail, including somatic symptoms of anxiety, such as nausea, diarrhea, and GERD.
 She feels very tired, but has great difficulty sleeping, even when the baby sleeps, and is breastfeeding every 2-3 hours at night.
+The provider asks further about their feeding schedule and finds out that the partner has offered to do some night time feedings but has been rebuffed.
+The patient denies any active suicidal ideation.